tingmwgnit/HackAlphaX_Summer_Coding_Olympics/README.md

 Instructions:

-Download the 'day3_challenge' file and run the Python script (note: image and music files must be in the same folder with the .py file)
+Download the 'day3_challenge' file and run the Python script (note: image and music files must be in the same location as the .py file)

 [Day 4 Challenge]: